Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 azd up
 ```

 According to the prompt, select `subscription` and `location`, these are the necessary parameters when you create resources.
+After that, choose a resource group created or create a new resource group.
 Wait a moment for the resource deployment to complete, click the Website endpoint and you will see the web app page.

 You can also run the sample directly locally (See below).